bbalakriz/nodejs-react-app/README.md

-## About the application
+## Create the application

-This is a sample application created using the CLI command `npx create-react-app nodejs-react-app` with no further changes.
+Create the application using the CLI command `npx create-react-app nodejs-react-app`.
+Then, update the `packages.json` to include the OpenShift default port number `8080`.

 ## Managing the environment